miro-ka/mosquito/README.md

 Backfill gets history data from exchange and stores them to mongodb.
 Data can be after that used for testing your simulation strategies.

 ```
-usage: backfill.py [-h] [--pair PAIR] [--all] --days DAYS
+usage: mosquito.py [-h] [--backtest] [--paper] [--live] [--strategy STRATEGY] [--plot]

 optional arguments:
   -h, --help           show this help message and exit
-  --pair PAIR  Pair to backfill.
-For ex.
-[BTC_ETH]
-  --all        Backfill data for ALL currencies
-  --days DAYS  Number of days to backfill
+  --backtest           Simulate your strategy on history ticker data
+  --paper              Simulate your strategy on real ticker
+  --live               REAL trading mode
+  --strategy STRATEGY  Name of strategy to be run (if not set, the default one will be used
+  --plot               Generate a candle stick plot at simulation end

 ```

 Example below load historical data for BTC_ETH pair for the last 5 days